peidevs/OpenDataBookClub/_includes/content.md

 ## When

-We meet on the 4th week of the month (usually Tuesday).
-Our next meeting will be on Sept 27, 2016.
-RSVP at our [MeetUp page](http://bit.ly/2cBvhp5)
+We usually meet on the 4th Tuesday of the month; as of 2017, we are meeting less frequently.
+Our next meeting is TBA.

 {% comment %}
 Everyone welcome: the audience is *not* just software developers!